 On each of September 17, 2007, and October 10, 2007, we completed private placements to selected institutional and individual investors of our common stock and warrants.
 In connection with the private placements, we raised approximately \$3.9 million (net of placement fees and other costs aggregating \$258,500) from the issuance of 2,071,834 shares of common stock and detachable redeemable five-year warrants to purchase 517,958 shares of our common stock at a cash exercise price of \$4.00 per share and a cashless exercise price of \$5.00 per share.
-In addition, we issued redeemable three-year warrants to purchase 33,750 shares of common to placement agents in connection with the September 2007 and October 2007 private placements.
-We are registering the resale of certain shares of common stock issuable upon exercise of the investor warrants, and the shares of common stock issuable upon exercise of the placement agent warrants pursuant to the registration statement of which this prospectus forms a part.
+In addition, we issued redeemable three-year warrants to purchase 33,750 shares of common to placement agents in connection with the September 2007 private placements.
+We are registering the resale of certain shares of common stock issued in the September 2007 and October 2007, the shares of common stock issuable upon exercise of the investor warrants, and the shares of common stock issuable upon exercise of the placement agent warrants pursuant to the registration statement of which this prospectus forms a part.